Editor's Note: This blog post was originally published in December 2020 and has been updated with additional content in May 2022.

 Backlinko founder Brian Dean called these top articles “Power Posts.”

-These refer to high-quality or in-depth guides that end up on the top of Google’s search results.
+These refer to high-quality or in-depth guides that end up at the top of Google’s search results.

 Rather than quantity, Brian Dean’s strategy revolves around taking time to create one post.
 He invested 50 hours of work in writing, designing, editing screenshots, and coding the page for a single post.